zoekko/zoekko.github.io/index.md

 Hello!
 I am a PhD candidate in Physics & Astronomy at Johns Hopkins University, where I work with Dr. Nestor Espinoza.
 My research interests center on leveraging statistical and computational tools to advance the study of exoplanet atmospheres.

 Currently, my work involves developing statistical frameworks to mitigate the effects of stellar contamination in transmission spectroscopy, with the goal of achieving more reliable and precise characterizations of distant worlds using data from NASA's James Webb Space Telescope.

-Feel free to reach out at: zko2 [at] jh.edu